 The internet offers incredible ways to launch and promote a business, including a 24-hour worldwide shopfront and the powerful marketing punch of social media.

 The ‘small print’ is that it’s too easy to waste time and money on ineffectual digital marketing, including a fabulous looking website that fails to attract enough sales.
 You must get familiar with terms such as social media strategy, lead generation and conversion, search engine optimisation and user experience (UX).

 The expression ‘you get what you pay for’ is highly significant for successful new businesses.
 Use sound market intelligence to find the best fit, not the lowest price.

 Technology is not just something you need for practical purposes.
-Getting the right hardware and software for your digital workplace can be the difference between running a business and growing a business.
+Getting the right hardware and software or PC expert for your digital workplace can be the difference between running a business and growing a business.

 Find scalable solutions (which grow with you), that are highly user-friendly and tailored to your sector.